Are you thinking about investing in Litecoin? You probably think Litecoin has potential. But you need to make sure you keep your Litecoin safe.

-The decentralised and unregulated nature of cryptocurrency really means the responsibility of security is on you – the investor.
+The decentralized and unregulated nature of cryptocurrency really means the responsibility of security is on you – the investor.

 There is a false sense of security that comes with ‘owning’ cryptocurrency.
-The fact they’re decentralised can make them “feel” safe.
+The fact they’re decentralized can make them “feel” safe.
 However, that isn’t the case.

 Therefore, you need this guide to help you find the best Litecoin wallet for your unique individual crypto needs.

 Your funds could be hacked if you store them on an exchange without moving them to a personal wallet.
-Its happened many times before – Mt Gox and Coincheck are to major examples.
+It happened many times before – Mt Gox and Coincheck are to major examples.

 Using wallets can help protect your cryptocurrency by providing you with a ‘safe space’.
 To access the funds stored on a wallet, you need a key.
 There are public and private keys designed to help you control the entire process.
 This means that you have a greater sense of security when it comes to investing in Litecoin.